heig-tin-info/handbook/README.md

 ## To-Do

+- [ ] Allow to click on drawio image to see it full screen
 - [ ] Optimize plugins with a beautiful soup parser
 - [ ] Find a way to add unbreakable space before semi-colon in paragraphs
 - [ ] Update drawio plugin to use theme colors.